Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 Ideas of students of 4th - 6th-graders at the "Kiryat Ye'arim" School in Ramat Hasharon

-After being exposed to different types of projects, the students were asked to investigate stories of entrepreneurs and to ask 5 questions about each project in order to get to know the entrepreneurs, their motivation for establishing the project and the process they underwent.
+After being exposed to different types of ventures, the students were asked to investigate stories of entrepreneurs and to ask 5 questions about each project in order to get to know the entrepreneurs, their motivation for establishing the enterprise and the process they underwent.

-In the next stage, the students raised many ideas for projects.
-They defined the need the project meets and the target audience for the project.
+In the next stage, the students raised many ideas for ventures.
+They defined the need the project meets and the target audience.

 Their classmates asked them questions, in order to understand exactly what was involved, whether the project could be realized within a reasonable time and through the resources available to them.

-Those with ideas for projects researched and questioned before answering the questions.
-This process helped them filter out projects and focus on those that are applicable.
+Those with ideas for ventures researched and questioned before answering the questions.
+This process helped them filter out ventures and focus on those that are applicable.

 In the end, four ideas were chosen that the council members would lead and promote: